loandangnt/women-clothing/README.md

 ![banner](./ft1.jpg)

 ## Overview
-This project aims to **extract meaning from customer' text reviews** to identify what issues that customers' dislike on a particular product.
-Retailers can use the insights to prioritize improvement on the most frequently complained issues.
-The model segments negative review texts (low rating average, <3), and will give us an idea of what customers complain about the product on a review/purchase.
+This project aims to **extract meaning from customer' text reviews** to identify what issues that customers dislike on a particular product.
+Retailers can use the insights to prioritize improvement on the most frequently complaining issues.
+The model produces a probability weights coresponding to each buckets of issues for each negative review text (a negative review text in this analysis is defined as low rating lower than 3 in a scale of 5).
+Out of the **k** buckets of issues extracted from the model, each text will be assigned an issue that have the highest probability weight.

 I use topic modeling techniques using Latent Dirichlet Analysis LDA.
-Ultimately, verifying unsupervising model is extreme difficult, especially in the NLP area.
-Current evaluation of topical quality rely heavily experts eaminations, i.e. human eyes validation involved.
-Based on human reading and validation, this model achieved 77% accuracy.
+Ultimately, validating unsupervising model is extreme difficult, especially in the NLP.
+Current evaluations of topical quality rely heavily on experts eaminations, i.e. human eyes validation involved.
+Based on human reading and validation, this model achieved 57% accuracy, and 77% accuracy on 90% percentile of probability weight.
 This performance is due to the model's inability to 'understand' the ironicallity and different style of different customers, and such a narrow subjects of this dataset, making it challenging to avoid topical overlap.

 Further improvement areas includes a significant amount of revision: modifying the vocabulary to include acronyms and multi-word phrases, removing nonsensical topics, conducting parameter search, and comparing with other models.

 An **interactive version** of the final model is hosted on Heroku.
 Check it out [here](https://hate-speech-predictor.herokuapp.com/)!

 ### Business Questions
+There are many possible exploratory text analysis, supervised and unsupervised model techiniques on this dataset.
+Some business questions in scope of this analysis are:

-1. Based on review and rating, what do customers like and dislike about clothing **BY CATEGORY, BY DEPARTMENT**?
+1. Based on review and rating, what do customers like and dislike about a clothing item?
+Are there any difference between **category** and **department**?
-Solutions: EDA using Wordcloud, visualization, statistics
+Solutions: Word count TF-IDF, Bag of words, Wordcloud visualization.

-2. How to prioritize which **PROBLEM** to improve for each clothing product?
+2. How to **prioritize which issue for improvement** for a clothing item?
-Solution: Topic modeling using LDA
+Solution: Topic modeling using LDA on text reviews.

 3. How to choose which **PRODUCT** to improve first?
 Solution: Rating statistics, LDA output model accuracy (more accurate prediction is prioritized)